Phrase and beyond

 We now chose to publish the translated home page.

 🗒 Note » Notice that we left our post links untranslated.
 That's because, at the time of writing, Phrase isn't syncing these blocks.
-I'm working with an early version of the Phrase plugin, and the Phrase team is working on fixing and updating the integration.
+I'm working with an early version of the Phrase plugin, and the Phrase team is working on fixing and updating the plugin.
 By the time you read this, this issue should be resolved.

 Localizing posts is a lot like localizing pages, so we’ll leave that as an exercise for you.

-🗒 Note » At the time of writing, the Phrase Strings integration for WordPress only localized pages and posts.
+🗒 Note » At the time of writing, the Phrase Strings plugin for WordPress only localized pages and posts.
 Support for localizing categories, tags, etc. is in the works and will be released in the future.

 Once all our posts are translated and pulled in our posts listing page should look something like this.